cpjet64/browser-tools-mcp/scripts/README.md

 The scripts use ES modules and require:
 - Node.js 18+
 - NPM 8+
-- Access to the browser-tools-mcp repository structure
+- Access to the webai-mcp repository structure

 ## Development